 Our Physical Education program is designed to give students a life-long love for fitness and wellness through a variety of team sports, interactive games, team building activities, and personal goal-setting challenges.
 The main goal each day is for students to tap into their mind, body and character, finding joy and socialization through sport and fitness.

-Meet our Art Teacher, Ms. Harunk
+Meet our Art Teacher, Ms. Christine

 Meet Deborah Wilcox, the Drama Specialist